 10 Types of Promotional Material that Work at Every Event

-Event planners can choose from an array of items to provide at their functions, and we’ve created a list of the ten most common and must have materials, and how they are used to create effective event displays, encourage engagement and add to your event environment.
+Event planners can choose from an array of items to provide at their functions, and we’ve created a list of the ten most common and must have materials, and how they are used to creating effective event displays, encourage engagement and add to your event environment.

-1. Registration: wristbands, tickets, passes
+1. Registration: Wristbands, tickets, passes

 Tickets can easily be lost at festivals and concerts, and people will sometimes need to leave the venue temporarily.

 Wristbands and tickets allow for quick and easy re-entry and will save patrons and staff valuable time and hassle.